RobertoRoos/sawIntuitiveResearchKitWiki/Build.md

 ### 2.2.
 Manual build

 These instructions allow you to go step by step if you are running into issues with the automatic build.
+These instructions will automatically set it in release mode.

 1. Create folder, source, build